almaz-khabibrakhmanov/almaz-khabibrakhmanov.github.io/_pages/about.md

 Latest News
 ======
+**15-10-2025** - I am excited to share that our review <i>Accurate Noncovalent Interactions in Atomistic Systems via Quantum Drude Oscillators</i> has been just published in <i>JCP</i>!
+That was a great community-wide effort and an enjoyable collaboration with 10+ co-authors.

 **09-10-2025** - Our paper <i>Noncovalent Interactions in DFT: All the Charge Density We Do Not See</i> has been accepted to <i>JACS</i>!

 **01-10-2025** - The website is set up!
 From now on, I will post regular updates on my scientific life & events here.